bruce-hill/tomo/docs/text.md

 # Text

 `Text` is Tomo's datatype to represent text.
-The name `Text` is used instead of "string" because Tomo represents text as an immutable UTF-8-encoded value that uses the Boehm Cord library for efficient storage and concatenation.
+The name `Text` is used instead of "string" because Tomo text represents immutable, normalized unicode data with fast indexing that has an implementation that is efficient for concatenation.
 These are _not_ C-style NULL-terminated character arrays.
 GNU libunistring is used for full Unicode functionality (grapheme cluster counts, capitalization, etc.).

 ## Syntax